 Trans representation on the small screen has changed for the better.
 According to a recent study from GLAAD, the 2021 to 2022 period saw a record high for LGBTQ+ representation on broadcast television in America, as well as racial diversity, with a total of 42 regular and recurring trans characters across all platforms – up 20 from the previous year.
 And thankfully, with television disposing of tired trans trends – such as using trans characters to comedic effect at their expense (Friends) or being portrayed by cis-het actors (Transparent) – representation has never been more authentic.
-Following GLAAD’s findings, and to mark Trans Day of Visibility, we’re celebrating some of TV’s most trailblazing trans characters, from the cast of Pose to Euphoria’s Jules Vaughan and, of course, Laverne Cox’s breakthrough role as Sophia Burset on Orange is the New Black.
+Following GLAAD’s findings, and to mark Trans Awareness Week, we’re celebrating some of TV’s most trailblazing trans characters from the cast of Pose to Euphoria’s Jules Vaughn and, of course, Laverne Cox’s breakthrough role as Sophia Burset on Orange is the New Black.

-Angel (Indya Moore), Blanca (Mj Rodriguez), Candy (Angelica Ross), Elektra (Dominique Jackson) and Lulu (Hailee Sahar) – Pose
+Angel (Indya Moore), Blanca (Michaela Jaé Rodriguez), Candy (Angelica Ross), Elektra (Dominique Jackson) and Lulu (Hailee Sahar) – Pose

 For featuring the largest amount of trans actors in regular roles of any scripted television series in history, Pose changed the course of television.
 Premiering in 2018, the drama depicts the lives of queer African-American and Latino communities in 80s New York City, who compete for accolades in the drag ball culture scene with their chosen families, known as Houses.
-Upon release, Pose received universal critical acclaim for the cast’s performances, particularly for the aforementioned stars, with Rodriguez breaking new ground as the first trans actress to win an Emmy Award in an acting category.
+Upon release, Pose received universal critical acclaim for the cast’s performances, particularly for the aforementioned stars, with Rodriguez breaking new ground as the first trans actress to be nominated for an Emmy Award in a major acting category.